r3lativo/ground_sketching/README.md

   * This script will:
       * Load sample images and a prompt.
-      * Call the prompt enhancer API.
+      * Call the prompt polisher gateway API.
       * Call the image generation API with the (potentially enhanced) prompt.
       * Save the resulting image to the `output/` directory.
   * Check `logs/test_pipeline.log` for details of the run.

 There is also an interactive editor to create and edit images on the spot:

 ```python
 python3 interactive_edit.py -i IMAGE_PATH_TO_START_FROM -d --no-cleanup # -d bypasses the polisher, --no-cleanup skips the artifact cleaner
 ```

-Finally, there is an augmenter, that takes a
+Finally, there is an augmenter, that takes a conversation and `--creates_prompts` to "render" to images via the diffusion model.
+The images can be generated calling `--render_prompts`.

 ```python
 python3 augmenter.py --file "data/mini.csv" --user "Debra" --create_prompts --render_prompts
 ```